1. Discover the Colorful World of Crayola

 4. Swim Across Texas

-The historic Texas Pool is 168,000 gallons of saltwater shaped like the great State of Texas.
+The historic Texas Pool is 168,000 gallons of saltwater shaped like the great State of Texas and is officially a National Landmark listed in the National Register of Historic Places.
 The pool features a diving board, two water slides, and an island with a shallow “South Texas” wading area for small children and parents.
 Cook out on their BBQ grills or enjoy the snack bar.
 There are also picnic tables and a beach volleyball court.
 Tourist passes are available!

 5. Go Ape at Oak Point Park